How to Apply?

 You will need to apply via our online application system Apply4Law.

 Please note that Kingsley Napley will not accept applications made in any other format.

-Assessment days take place in early July each year, and approximately 10 successful candidates are invited back for an interview at the end of July/early August.
+Assessment days take place in late June / early July each year, and approximately 10 successful candidates are invited back for an interview in July.